mquinodo/OFF-PEAK/README.md

 # OFF-PEAK
-CNV detection tool for WES data
+CNV detection tool for WES and targeted sequencing data.

 This software was written by Mathieu Quinodoz in the group of Prof. Rivolta from the IOB in Basel, Switzerland.
 It was developped on Ubuntu 22.04.1 LTS.